Love on the Dole (film): Cast

-Critical reception
+Production

+The film was based on a book that was turned into a popular play.

 Although the book was successful, a proposed film version was rejected by the British Board of Film Censors (BBFC) in 1936 as it was a "very sordid story in very sordid surroundings".
 However, in 1940 the BBFC approved a similar proposal, with the film finally released in June 1941.

+Jessie Matthews auditioned to play the role of Sally.
+John Baxter said she was good but he wanted an unknown to play the role out of fear a star would unbaance the movie.